In Florida, laws on regulation and licensing of veterinarians can be found in Chapter 474, Title 32 of Florida statutes.

 Pursuant to Fla.
 Stat. § 474.217, the department must issue a license by endorsement to any applicant who, upon applying to the department and remitting a fee set by the board, demonstrates to the board that s/he:

-(a) Has demonstrated, in a manner designated by rule of the board, knowledge of the laws and rules governing the practice of veterinary medicine in Florida; and
+(a) Has demonstrated, in a manner designated by rule of the board, knowledge of the laws and rules governing the practice of veterinary medicine in this state; and

 (b) 1.
 Either holds, and has held for the 3 years immediately preceding the application for licensure, a valid, active license to practice veterinary medicine in another state of the United States, the District of Columbia, or a territory of the United States, provided that the requirements for licensure in the issuing state, district, or territory are equivalent to or more stringent than the requirements of this chapter; or